deeplearning4j/deeplearning4j/deepbeliefnetwork.md

 ### initiating a deep-belief network

-Here's how you set up a single-thread deep belief network:
+Here's how you set up a single-thread deep-belief network:

 To create it, you instantiate an object of the class [DBN](../doc/org/deeplearning4j/dbn/DBN.html).